Overturned tanker truck prompts closure of WB 210 Fwy in Sylmar

 Sticky mess on 210 WB in Sylmar — WATCH @ABC7 4:30-7am! #abc7eyewitness pic.twitter.com/qCIMtDmVmY— Marc Cota-Robles (@abc7marccr) October 9, 2018

-The westbound side of the freeway is expected to remain closed for an "unknown duration," the CHP said.
+One lanes of the westbound side of the freeway was reopened at about 8:15 a.m., as well as the northbound 5 Freeway transition road.
+All other lanes were expected to remain closed for an "unknown duration," the CHP said.